Step 2: Set up the build system: JDK and Gradle

 Open the Gradle Tool Window with the small button that can usually be found on the right side of IDEA or navigate to View > Tool Windows > Gradle.
 In the Gradle Tool Window, press the “Reload All Gradle Projects” button to ensure that all settings are up-to-date with the setting changes.

 The Gradle run window opens, shows compilation and then the output of JabRef.
-The spinner will run as long as JabRef is opened.
+The spinner will run as long as JabRef is open.

 You can close JabRef again.